-Law programmes at UK universities provide a comprehensive and critical understanding of core legal principles and practical skills.
+LLB Law degrees at UK universities provide a comprehensive and critical understanding of core legal principles and practical skills.
 Students will learn the content of law and legal analysis, gaining experience in the areas of mooting, arguing and negotiation.
 Mock courtrooms will help enhance the learning process, helping you gain valuable experience of a real world setting.

 Almost all UK law courses allow students the option of taking a year’s professional placement at a firm, while overseas study is also available.
 Students can also choose to combine Law with another subject such as business, politics or journalism.
-All LLB programmes at UK universities are formally accredited by the Law Society of England and Wales and the Bar Council of England and Wales as qualifying law.
+All LLB programmes at UK schools for lawyers are formally accredited by the Law Society of England and Wales and the Bar Council of England and Wales as qualifying law.

 Source: The Times and Sunday Times Good University Guide 2019.

 Bachelor of Law entry requirements vary from one university to the next, but generally students will need to achieve the following to successfully apply.

 Please note that entry requirements vary for each UK university.

 To learn more about the best Law courses in the UK, find details on the top ten ranking Law universities in the Guardian University Guide 2022 below:

 Do you need assistance in applying to Cambridge, Oxford, UCL or LSE?
 The Oxbridge Service will fully prepare you in your application to some of the best universities in the world with intensive interview practice and expert personal statement advice.

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.